 mainly in the wet season (June-October) the risk of contracting malaria is high.
 Evaluate with the doctor the possibility of prophylaxis.
 Careful prevention against bites is the most effective defence weapon.
 Some health centres may be found along the route with basic needs and malaria tests.
 Water purification systems are highly recommended;

 at the time of my passage (July ’18), the political situation was stable.
-Inform appropriately about any political/ social developments that could undermine safety: the English government website and the French one are two reliable sources.
+Inform appropriately about any political/ social developments that could undermine safety and cycle touring insurance coverage: the English government website and the French one are two reliable sources.
 Only dangerous section for the traffic may be in the last 40 km and the city of Conakry.
 Almost 40km long, the inhabitants of the city drive rather aggressively and apparently without following the rules of the road.
 I suggest entering the city early in the morning, to avoid the bulk of traffic and have time to reach your destination, Conakry is huge!

 THINGS TO SEE ALONG THE ROUTE

 – Diving in the Fula, Mandinka and Soussou ethnic groups.
 Their traditions and their human warmth;

 – crossing the river frontier onboard a wooden canoe will make you feel in an ancient time;

 – the incredible Fouta Djallon in Guinea, with its waterfalls and the many trekking possibilities, for an off-the-bike day;

 – overnight stay in rural villages, with curiosity and smiles of the locals; – the colonial buildings of Bissau and their “ancient” charm.